bdmcmahon1/Minty_TCP_FTP/README.txt

 			The client has provided me a good framework for the server and I think I can have something up and running soon.
 	Brian:
+		Client:
+			Incomplete
+		Server:
+			Needs functionality for simultaneous GET and PUT requests.
+All other functionality present.
+			Needs further testing with stammering proxy.

 ________________________________________________________________________